 2. Do you have the right new hire paperwork?

 New hire paperwork is especially important for small businesses to get right.
 Any ambiguity related to roles, salaries, or intellectual property can cost you up to tens of thousands of dollars in legal fees.

 To protect your business, you’ll need a solid job offer letter and employment contract sent in the right format at the right time.
 What’s the difference?

 A job offer is a brief invitation from an employer to a potential employee to begin employment at their organization.
 Job offers often take the form of letters, but they can also be made over the phone, in person, or via email.

 An employment contract is a far more detailed contract that includes terms and conditions of compensation, probationary periods, benefits, vacation, termination, and restrictive clauses such as non-competition and confidentiality agreements.

 Whether you are hiring your first employee or your fiftieth, it’s just as important to get your new hire paperwork right.

 3. Are you keeping compliant payroll and employee records?

 Employee record keeping may not be the most interesting part of being a business owner.
-Nevertheless, there are a number of legal requirements you need to be aware of to protect your business, especially when it comes to payroll and compensation records.
+But it is an extremely important step when it comes to running payroll for your business.
+There are a number of legal requirements you need to be aware of to protect your business, especially when it comes to payroll and compensation records.

 The employee records you are required to keep include, but are not limited to: